Are you a chaplain spouse? Do you love to write or is it something you’ve been interested in? Read on, my friend…

 Consider writing on topics that other chaplain families are wrestling with and experiencing!
 Please try to steer away from personal blog style writing where you are documenting your own journey.
 Feel free to share parts of your story, but use your story make a point or make it more relatable to what someone else is experiencing.
 For more on this, consider watching my video on “Telling Your Story“

-6. What is the process of submitting an article?
-All correspondence can go to email@example.com
+6. What is the process of being accepted and submitting an article?

-- Consider asking for feedback from me or other chaplain spouses on your topic.
+- After you receive an email acceptance from me, consider asking for feedback from me or other chaplain spouses on your topic.

-- Send me an email on a topic you would like to write on.
+- Send me an email on a topic you would like to write on and start writing!
+Aim for 800-1000 words.

 - Send in your article and wait for editing.